As an Amazon Associate I earn from qualifying purchases.

 Every child should embrace diversity in the world”

 “We live in a world that we as black women, black children have been set standards of beauty by other races other than us.
 What motivates us to be successful is challenging the beauty standard that society has set for us by having more little girls growing up feeling affirmed that they are beautiful with our long flowy hair, having women having the courage to embrace their natural hair and believe that is is a profession to wear your natural afro to work.”
 Caroline Hlahla

 Meet # CreatePreneurAfrica’s Caroline Hlahla and Khulile Vilakazi-Ofosu

 Tell us what drives you?
 What is your true passion in life?

-We want to leave a legacy, our drive is to be part of something that will positively change another person’s life either through Sibahle Collection, our doll brands that has a collection of dolls that are representative of us or through our natural textured hair extension brand ‘Bounce Essential Hair’ which sells afro textured hairs extensions that empower black women to embrace their natural hair with our other brand Bounce Essential Hair
+We want to leave a legacy, our drive is to be part of something that will positively impact another person’s life either through the Sibahle Collection Doll brand, which consists of a collection of dolls that are representative of us or, through our natural textured hair extension brand ‘Bounce Essential Hair’ which sells afro textured hair extensions that empower black women to embrace their natural hair.

 How did you find your passion and how old were you?

 We cannot give you a specific age.
 It was a soul calling we guess.
 Our purpose is to conscientiously awaken black pride

 What about your passion appeals to you the most?